Frustration in Arenal: Residents demand clean streets and safe sidewalks

 In the end, it's not just about garbage and paving stones.
 It's about how liveable a neighbourhood is when people are afraid at night or parents worry about their child's scooter.
 Such seemingly small things shape everyday life more than one might think.
 The Tuesday evening gathering was a quiet wake-up call: the neighbourhood wants to be part of the solution, to have a say and to follow up.
 Now it's up to the administration to show that it listens and acts.

-What's planned next: The organisers will hand over the list of around 500 signatures to the Llucmajor municipality and demand a public response within four weeks.
+What's planned next: The organisers will hand over the list of around 500 signatures to the Ajuntament de Llucmajor and demand a public response within four weeks.
 Until then they do not intend to remain silent: regular inspections and documented defects are meant to build pressure — but always factually, with the goal that Arenal becomes a place again where people can walk the alleys carefree.

 The dissatisfaction is not hysterical, it is practical.
 Those who live in the neighbourhood know: small repairs make everyday life safer — and that is a demand that does not belong to any one party alone.